ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/autoscaling/vertical-pod-autoscaling/introduction-to-vertical-pod-autoscaler.md

 In summary, the kubernetes Vertical Pod Autoscaler automatically adjusts the CPU and memory reservations for your pods to help "right size" your applications.

 Amazon EKS does not come pre-equipped with the Vertical Pod Autoscaler (VPA).
-To leverage VPA's capabilities for optimizing pod resource allocations, we need to install it on our EKS cluster.
+To leverage VPA's capabilities for optimizing pod resource allocations, we need to deploy it on our EKS cluster.

 !!! note
     You must have a metrics source for example `metrics-server` installed in your kubernetes cluster.